Visual Search | Wizard | Browse

 Range and Habitat

-Loggerhead Shrike: Breeds from southern British Columbia, central Alberta, central Saskatchewan, southern Manitoba, southern Ontario, and southern Quebec, south throughout the U.S. Spends winters in the southern half of its breeding range.
+Loggerhead Shrike: Breeds locally in extreme southern British Columbia, central Alberta, central Saskatchewan, southern Manitoba, southern Ontario, and southern Quebec, south throughout the U.S. Spends winters in the southern half of its breeding range.
 Preferred habitats include grasslands, orchards, and open areas with scattered trees.

 Breeding and Nesting